Just to prove that we don’t only drive Rovers, Saabs and supercars – we offer you another tale of motoring misdemeanours.

 Keeping the red flag flying

-My current Rover 75 for example is one such car.
+My current Rover 75, for example, is one such car.
 It has an uncanny ability to float along in an almost cloud like manner, only a Saab in my opinion has been a match for driver comfort.
-Staying with the Swedes, after owning four of them – a trio of 93s and a showroom-condition 9000 Anniversary, they are yet another brand of car I look back with fondness upon.
+Staying with the Swedes, after owning four of them – a trio of 93s and a showroom-condition 9000 Anniversary, they are yet another brand of car I look back upon with fondness.

-Of course, I have had the pleasure of owning some cars even more boring than a wet weekend in Rhyl.
-There are three Peugeot 406 and three Sierras – all boring as hell, and yet all as reliable as a St Bernard – and in the case of the 406 1.9TD, they are a car that will sponge up the motorway miles in true Demis Roussos fashion – ever forever.
+I have also, of course, had the pleasure of owning some cars even more boring than a wet weekend in Rhyl.
+There were three Peugeot 406 and three Sierras – all boring as hell, and yet all as reliable as a St. Bernard – and, in the case of the 406 1.9TD, they are a car that will sponge up the motorway miles in true Demis Roussos fashion – ever forever.

-Of course, I have owned some cars that were nothing short of dismal.
-After making the stupid and fatal error in swapping an MoT-failed Cortina Ghia for a black Fiat 127 Sport, I vowed never again to consider a front-wheel drive elderly Italian car.
-But I did come close to purchasing a Lancia Beta HPE a little while back – a car I still consider to be achingly pretty and so very underrated.
+However, some the cars which I have owned were nothing short of dismal.
+After making the stupid and fatal error in swapping an MoT-failed Cortina Ghia for a black Fiat 127 Sport, I vowed never again to consider a front-wheel-drive elderly Italian car.
+That said, though, I did come close to purchasing a Lancia Beta HPE a little while back – a car I still consider to be achingly pretty and so very underrated.

-But owning a car is all about fun when you’re a pup, of course being a true petrolhead – I have owned and mildly tuned up a Mini, but in the end the noise, the constant bucking and bouncing, the lack of space and the never ending back pain of stooping down to piddle around with the 1275 A+ series plant caused it to be sold – amazingly to my father.
-The clan that I hung around with in my early 20s, all ran an eclectic bunch of cars which included a 1.7 Princess, 1.3 Cavalier Mk2, Metro VDP, Marina 1.8 and of course, the obligatory Ford Cortina.
-But what I ended up purchasing and subsequently owning two of, caused initial mirth and laughter with our bandy gang of car obsessed half-wits – but needless to say, I had the last laugh.
+But owning a car is all about fun when you’re a pup – being a true petrolhead, I have owned and mildly tuned up a Mini but, in the end the noise, the constant bucking and bouncing, the lack of space and the never-ending back pain of stooping down to piddle around with the 1275 A+ Series engine caused it to be sold – amazingly to my father.
+The clan that I hung around with in my early 20s all ran an eclectic bunch of cars which included a 1.7 Princess, 1.3 Cavalier Mk2, Metro VDP, Marina 1.8 and, of course, the obligatory Ford Cortina.
+But what I ended up purchasing and subsequently owning two of, caused initial mirth and laughter with our bandy gang of car obsessed half-wits – but, needless to say, I had the last laugh…

 D688 DNV was just four years old upon my ownership.
 Featuring huge velour trimmed seats, six-pot sports instruments and snazzy headlamp wipers poking out from that massive chrome plated grille.
 As you opened the door, you were greeted with a red glow from the safety warning lamps at the bottom of the front doors – it felt posh… it felt new… it felt solid and secure… It was a Lada Riva 1300SL.